Assistant Director of Career Coaching

 Specialties and InterestsCollege of Arts, Humanities and Social SciencesCollege of Human Development and EducationExploratory Area Liberal Arts, Communication, & DesignExploratory Area Social Science, Human Services & Education

 As a Career Coach, Cassie is thrilled to be helping students, alumni, and faculty at NDSU and is excited to be back among the Bison Herd.
 She believes that the “career-everywhere” model will help provide the best access to Career and Advising Center services and that we can best meet the needs of everyone by building relationships with those that we serve.

-Cassie is currently working to achieve her doctoral degree in Education with a specialization in Organizational Learning and Leadership.
+Cassie is currently working to achieve her doctoral degree in Education with a specialization in Institutional Effectiveness.
 She has a Master of Arts in History from Western Illinois University, a Bachelor’s of Science in History with minors in Anthropology and Sociology from NDSU, and an Associates of Science from Carl Sandburg College.
 In her previous work for non-profits, Cassie has worked to create, build, and promote partnerships within communities as the Director of a Main Street Iowa community program and as a Marketing Specialist for a behavioral health care center.
 Originally from Illinois, she enjoys hanging out with her husband and three dogs, Oreo, Napoleon, and Hamish, going to the movies, traveling, attending a variety of sporting events, golfing, and reading.